muhd-ameen/secure_password_generator/README.md

-# Command Line password and passphrase generator.
+# Command Line password generator.

 This is a command-line interface (CLI) application for generating secure passwords.
 It is written in Dart and can be run on any platform that supports the Dart runtime.